mclevey/computational-social-science/slides/_day-5-odd-bcm.md

 **Process Overview**:

 - Agents move to new positions on the grid based on their step size.
-- Agents interact with neighboring agents within their confidence bound (ε), potentially updating their opinions.
+- Agents interact with neighboring agents within their confidence bound ($\epsilon$), potentially updating their opinions.
 - The model tracks the evolution of opinions over time, and data is collected for further analysis.

 #### 2. **Design Concepts**

 **Basic Principles**:

-- **Bounded Confidence**: Agents only interact with others whose opinions differ by less than a threshold value, **ε**.
+- **Bounded Confidence**: Agents only interact with others whose opinions differ by less than a threshold value, **$\epsilon$**.
 This models the idea that individuals are only influenced by those whose views are not too dissimilar from their own.
 - **Opinion Averaging**: When two agents interact within this bound, they adjust their opinions to the average of their own and the interacting agent's opinion.

 **Emergence**:

-- The emergence of opinion clusters, polarization, or consensus depending on the value of **ε**.
+- The emergence of opinion clusters, polarization, or consensus depending on the value of **$\epsilon$**.
 - The effect of varying confidence bounds on the structure and distribution of opinions across the agent population.

 **Adaptation**: